mfherbst/down-frab-videos/README.md

 # some crazy comment
 6450
 ```
-downloads the talks with ids ``6258`` and ``6450``.
+downloads the talks with IDs ``6258`` and ``6450``.
-For downloading only a small number of talks with the script the commandline syntax
+For downloading only a small number of talks with the script the command line syntax
 ```
-./down-frab-videos 6258 6450
+down-frab-videos 6258 6450
 ```
 is usually more convenient.

-Some of the options configured via the commandline can be configured more permanently via
+Some of the options configured via the command line can be set more permanently via
 a configuration file as well.
 To get started with this you should dump the defaults using
 ```
-./down-frab_videos --dump-config
+down-frab-videos --dump-config
 ```
 This will write a stub config to ``~/.config/down-frab-videos/config.yaml``.